lokinario/pillow_presentation/README.rst

 Goals
 *******
 Through this tutorial I hope to take my audience on a journey of self discovery of the wonderous world of Pillow -kidding- I hope to instill the knowledge of Pillow's use cases for image manipulation.

+When ever you get to work with images for a product I want you to think "hmm maybe I can use pillow"

 Installing